paulfioravanti/plover-q-and-a/examples/README.md

-The [`dictionaries`][] directory contains a selection of JSON dictionaries containing sample outlines that are drawn from, or take inspiration by, [Platinum Steno][], but all the values output `plover-q-and-a` commands so they can be used with this plugin.
+The [`dictionaries`][] directory contains a selection of JSON dictionaries containing sample outlines that are drawn from, or take inspiration by, [Platinum Steno][].
+All the values output `plover-q-and-a` commands so they can be used with this plugin.

 Feel free to copy them into your own Plover dictionary sets, merge them all into a single dictionary, or change them up a bit to make them your own.